Uninsured Motorist Claims: What Happens Next?

-If you were hurt by an underinsured driver, don’t give up hope.
+If you were hurt by an underinsured or uninsured driver, don’t give up hope.

 Every year, too many drivers choose to drive on Idaho roads without sufficient insurance — or worse, no insurance at all.